The Most Perfect Weekend in Toronto Itinerary

 Toronto Island additionally houses the Centreville Theme Park that is good for visitors of all ages.
 It has 30 rides that kids and adults can enjoy.

 With over 40 boutiques and independent shops, it's recommended that you browse these before stopping for a snack and drink.
-The fun shops include those selling clothes, accessories, and decor items plus niche shops such as a sock only store, beer boutique, and sake brewery.
+The fun shops include those selling clothes, accessories, and decor items, plus niche shops such as a sock-only store or a beer boutique.

 Additionally, a Sunday market is held each weekend, and you can enjoy the Christmas Market in December.
 There are also multiple art galleries here and are numerous performing arts companies that perform live shows most nights too.

-Once you're ready to eat and drink, there are a lot of choices!
-Archeo is a good choice for lovers of modern Italian cuisine.
-You can enjoy classics like chicken piccata, eggplant parmesan, or pasta carbonara along with Italian inspired cocktails, wine, or beer.
+Once you're ready to eat and drink, there are a lot of dining choices!
+Archeo Restaurant is a good choice for lovers of modern Italian cuisine.
+You can enjoy classics like chicken piccata, eggplant parmesan, or pasta carbonara, along with Italian-inspired cocktails, wine, or beer.

 Another recommended spot is the colorful El Catrin Destileria.
 The head chef of this Mexican cantina was formally one of Mexico City's top chefs, making the food highly authentic.
 You can enjoy classic dishes, including tacos and ceviche.